elsannassk/Hello-world/README.md

 # Hello-world
 This repository is for practicing github flow.
-I am A.Sathvika pursuing Btech in computer science engineering .
+I am A.Sathvika pursuing Btech in computer science engineeringg.